-We've created a Postman Collection so that you can quickly and easily start testing what data you can get using Belvo.
+We've created a public Postman workspace so that you can quickly and easily start testing what data you can get using Belvo.
 In this article, you'll learn how to install and configure our collection.

 Make sure you've installed the Postman App for Windows, Mac, or Chrome and have logged into your Postman account.

 ✳️ Done!
 Let's quickly configure Postman so that you can easily use our API.

 Our Postman collections make use of environment variables to customize the requests that are sent.
 You can read more about environments in Postman's setting up an environment with variables article.

 To create your environment variables:

 - In the Environment section, click Add.

 - Name your Environment, for example: Belvo Sandbox.

 Make sure that your secretId, secretPassword and baseUrl are properly stored as the initial value AND current value.
 This is important to prevent potential errors

 ✳️ Awesome!
 But before we go on, let's make sure that everything is working just fine with a simple call.